1. How do I apply to grow hemp?

 5. What if I’m not farming or processing hemp, but I’m still planning to work with hemp in some way?

-SCDA has created a new permit category for hemp handlers.
+SCDA has a permit category for hemp handlers.
 There are several categories of Permitted Hemp Handler:

 Separate fees and permit requirements apply.
 More information about the Hemp Handler Permit is available here.